 If yes, please describe the nature of your disability.
 Select ALL that apply:

-Do you find it challenging to access City events, programs or services because of lack of accessibility or a need for additional support?
+Do you find it challenging to access City events, programs, or services due to of lack of accessibility or a need for additional support?

 If yes, please describe the nature of your need for additional access.
 Select all that apply:

-☐ Mobility or other physical (Do you have serious difficulty walking or climbing stairs?)
+- Mobility or other physical (Do you have serious difficulty walking, standing, sitting, or climbing stairs?)

-☐ Hearing (Do you have difficulty hearing, use ASL, cart etc.?)
+- Hearing (Do you have difficulty hearing, do you use sign language, live captions, etc.?)

-☐ Speech or Communication (Using your usual language, do you have difficulty communicating)
+- Speech or Communication (When using your usual language, do you have difficulty communicating?)

 Disabilities Categories – Recommended formatting and optional considerations